markbirds/OpenCV-Face-Recognition/README.md

 ### python register.py

 ```
-- register your face by using webcam.
+- register your face using webcam.
 Need 20 images of your face.
 ```

 ### python train.py